 The earth is doomed again!
-After many years, Invader Zim comes back in an hour-long movie released on Netflix.
-The movie was produced by Nickelodeon Animation and fans have been patiently waiting for its release ever since its announcement back in 2017.
+After many years, Invader Zim: Enter The Florpus comes back in an hour-long movie released on Netflix.
+The movie was produced by Nickelodeon Animation.
+Fans have been patiently waiting for its release ever since its announcement back in 2017.
 The movie was created by the original creator of the series Jhonen Vasquez and stars Richard Horvitz, Rikki Simons, Andy Berman, Melissa Fahn, and Rodger Bumpass who all voiced the original series.

 Making Of Invader Zim: Enter The Florpus

-The film adapts the intro of the first Invader Zimcomic, which was published back in May 2015.
+The film adapts the intro of the first Invader Zimcomic; the comic was introduced back in May 2015.
 It adapts the first thirteen pages of the comic where Zim has gone missing for a long time and Dib has been patiently waiting for his reappearance.
 After Zim reappears and explains his disappearance to Dib, he begins phase two of his plan for world domination, and Dib sets out to stop Zim and save the world.

 Narrative Of Doom